divortio/divortio-timeID/README.md

 **divortio-timeID** is a zero-dependency library for generating unique IDs that are **sortable by creation time**.
 It combines a high-precision timestamp with random characters, making it ideal for database primary keys where chronological sorting is required without a separate index.

-## 📖 The Story

-### The Problem
-"I wanted sortable IDs (like ULID) but found the reference implementations too slow for high-throughput systems."

-### The Solution
-"I built TimeID using SFC32 and a custom bitwise-batched Base64 encoding."

-### The Result
 "It generates sortable, collision-resistant IDs at **4 Million ops/sec**—matching UUID v4 and beating NanoID, while maintaining chronological sorting."

 ## ✨ Features